ItsMorgus/MorgHUD/README.md

   -quartz (yes, again) for his help with HUD editing.

+  -Camus for making a awesome chat and letting me use it

   -Wiethoofd for being the bestest.

   -And last but not least, thanks to all the other HUD editors out there.